nklingen/TheOfficeWebsite/content/docs/Viewership.md

 ![viewership_seasons]({{<baseurl>}}/images/viewership_seasons.png)

 The first thing we immediately notice is that The Office steadily increases in viewership until season 5.
 However, it then begins declining in seasons 6 and 7, even before Michael leaves at the end at season 7.
-In Seasons 8 and 9 where Michael is no longer a part of the cast, the viewership sharply declines until the series ends.
+In Seasons 8 and 9, when Michael is no longer a part of the cast, the viewership sharply declines until the series ends.

 Moreover, we notice a wider variance in viewership in the first seasons.
 Over time, the variance tapers away, indicating that the show develops a "core" audience that watches all episodes.
 This is in contrast to Seasons 1 and 5, where we particularly notice a large variance in viewership between episodes of the same season.